nushell/nushell.github.io/commands/docs/append.md

 ```

-Append a range of integers to a list
+Append a range of ints to a list
 ```nu
 > [0 1] | append 2..4
 ╭───┬───╮